csci104/site/syllabus/index.md

 However, the lecture notes may be out of order and cover different topics, as we have changed the schedule significantly.
 We will also be providing detailed lecture slides and recorded videos that you may also use.

-We want to provide you with additional references that may enhance study and may be cited during video recordings.
-In addition to the textbook used for CSCI 103, for the C++ Language the following references are available for free online from the USC Library:
+We want to provide you with additional references that may enhance study so in addition to the textbook used for CSCI 103, for the C++ Language the following references are available for free online from the USC Library:

 - [Lippman, Stanley, Barbara Moo, and Josee Lajoie.
 C++ Primer](https://uosc.primo.exlibrisgroup.com/permalink/01USC_INST/273cgt/cdi_askewsholts_vlebooks_9780133053036).
 Addison-Wesley Professional, 2012.
 - [Stroustrup, Bjarne.
 A Tour of C++](https://uosc.primo.exlibrisgroup.com/permalink/01USC_INST/hs9vaa/alma991043008444003731).
 Upper Saddle River, NJ: Addison-Wesley, 2014.